-Field power wires are connected to the unit at line-side pressure lugs on compressor contactor C and TB1 (see wiring diagram label for control box component arrangement) or at factory-installed option non-fused disconnect switch.
+Field power wires are connected to the unit to compressor contactor C1 and terminal block TB1 pressure lugs in the unit's main control box or at factory-installed option non-fused disconnect switch (see Fig. 11).
 Max wire size is #4 AWG (copper only).